About

 IEEE Xplore · PDF · Slides

-Full version to appear in IEEE Transactions on Information Theory link.
+Full version in IEEE Transactions on Information Theory link.

 Universal Single-Shot Sampling Rate Distortion